Overseeing education for all undergraduates School of Undergraduate Studies

 Programs to Enhance Education

 UGS oversees the following programs—all of which are designed to enhance learning experiences for undergraduate students by expanding learning opportunities within and beyond the classroom.

 Undergraduate Studies Programs

 Archer Fellowship Program

-The Archer Fellowship Program offers qualified UT Austin students the opportunity to study and intern in Washington, D.C., while earning 12 hours of upper-division credit in Government and Communication Studies.
-Past internship placements include the White House, the World Bank, National Public Radio, and the National Council of La Raza (NCLR).
+Students accepted to the Archer Fellowship Program intern in Washington, D.C., while earning 12 hours of upper-division credit in Government and Communication Studies.
+Past internship placements include the White House, the World Bank, National Public Radio, and the National Council of La Raza.

 Bridging Disciplines Programs

 Center for Strategic Advising and Career Counseling